hellenike/textbook/docs/topics/noun-adj-agreement/index.md

 _The woman is tall._ The adjective "tall" is in the predicate position, syntactically connected to the verb of the sentence.

-In both sentences, the adjective "tall" describes the woman, and so in ancient Greek would be the same gender, case and number as the noun "woman": since "woman" is the subject of each sentence, the adjective will be feminine, nominative, singlar, as the noun is.
+In both sentences, the adjective "tall" describes the woman, and so in ancient Greek would be the same gender, case, and number as the noun "woman": since "woman" is the subject of each sentence, the adjective will be feminine, nominative, singular, as the noun is.

 **Attributive** position in ancient Greek follows the article that modifeies the noun.
 The article can be repeated to create this position: ἡ μεγάλη γυνή  'the tall woman'